mxgordon/RustyPython/README.md

 ## Speed

-Currently, this is looking about 15x slower than CPython.
-This is not good, but it is a start.
-But only 2x slower than RustPython.
+Currently, this is looking about 5x slower than CPython.
+This is not so bad, heading in the right direction.
+However, it is not 50% faster than RustPython.
 This is a good sign.

 ## Tests